CHAPEL BOOKS

 The Notcutt Family History 1515-1989

 Michael Edward Notcutt and Marian Phyllis Sartin, 1989.
 4to, 12+131pp inc 2 indexes, 11 pedigree charts - mostly folding.
 The definitive history of the Notcutt family from its origins in Somerset to Essex and Suffolk.
-Nice clean copy, VG in G d/w. £18 + postage when in print but unavailable for some years, our price £12.50
+Nice clean copy, VG in G d/w.
+Only 6 copies remain. £15.00

 [Padley family document] Abstract of Title to Various Properties in Arnold, Nottinghamshire